ponylang/rfcs/text/0000-introduce empty ranges.md

 The other case in which a Range is now *empty* is when the bound identity `min == max` can be evaluated meaningfully, even if e.g. `step == 0`.
 In this case, no iteration is needed regardless of the step magnitude.
 For this latter equality of bounds criterion, this proposal requires the bounds to be finite in order for the Range to be *empty*.
 That is, like the original implementation, this new one acknowledges that one `inf` cannot be meaningfully tested for equality to another `inf`.

 The cases that would remain *infinite* under this proposal are therefore those which are: *not empty* AND which have either `+Inf`, `-Inf`, or `NaN` values in any parameter, or a zero `step` parameter.
-Here is the beginning of the modified range.pony, illustrating these definitions:
+Here is the corresponding portion of the modified range.pony, illustrating these definitions:

 ```pony
 class Range[A: (Real[A] val & Number) = USize] is Iterator[A]